Trendeo/slate/source/includes/_authentication.md

 A user can only log in or request a password reset in case there has been a regular sign-up with email/password before.
 In case the particular user has been created via Facebook sign-up and then attempts to log in with regular email/password, or attempts to reset the password, these requests are denied.
 The user first has to go through the regular sign-up process to use that particular account in that way.
 The API provides comprehensive feedback about reasons for denying requests; it's up to the API user what to present to the user and how.

+## Impersonation
+There is a certain complexity due to the fact that we allow the users to browse around without authentication, and even create addresses, orders, and so on.
+Of course, we would like the users to keep their guest user actions even when they log in or sign up.
+For example: When a user already created an address and added items to cart or wishlist, but only then signs up or logs in, we would like the "real user" to have the address and items in cart / wishlist too.
+Hence, an "impersonation" process needs to happen, during which those objects are transferred to the "real user".
+In current implementation, the following aspects are transferred:

+- Addresses
+- Cart
+- Wishlist entries
+- Previous orders

+Impersonation can happen during the following processes:

+- Login (email/password as well as facebook)
+- Sign-up (email/password as well as facebook)

+You will see below that those endpoints accept a parameter usually called "guestUserJWT", which needs to contain any previous JWT of the previous guest user.

 ## Getting a JWT with email/password

 > To get a jwt and refresh token with a email/password combo, use this code: